tutsplus/landing-page-design-from-figma-to-html-and-css/README.md

-## Envato Tuts+ Course: Landing Page Design: From Figma to HTML and CSS
+## Envato Tuts+ Course: Figma to HTML: Code up a Single Page Design
 ### Instructor: [Kezz Bracey](https://tutsplus.com/authors/kezz-bracey)

 In this course we’ll take a one page design for a travel website in Figma and go through the process of converting it into HTML.